AWS Security Profile: Ron Cully, Principal Product Manager, AWS Identity

 Looking to the future, how do you think the authorization and authentication landscape will evolve?

 I think we’ll start to see more convergence on interoperable technologies for authentication.
 There’s some evolution already happening between the SAML model of authentication and OIDC (OpenID Connect).
 And I think we’ll start to see more convergence.
 One sticky spot in the industry right now is how to set up federation.
 It can be complicated and time consuming to set up, and there’s work that we’re doing in this space to help make it easier.
 We did a technology demonstration at identiverse last June using the Fast Federation standards draft to connect IDPs and service providers together.
-In our demonstration, we showed how Fast Fed could make it possible to connect AWS SSO to Google in a couple of clicks.
+In our demonstration, we showed how Fast Fed could make it possible to connect AWS IAM Identity Center to Google in a couple of clicks.
 I think Fast Fed will really help customers because today it’s so complicated to try and connect identity providers to tens or hundreds of applications.

 What does identity mean to you on a personal level?